curiouselectric/SensorInterfaceBoard/README.md

 # Firmware

-This uses an ATMega328 running at 16MHz with 3.3v or 5V supply.
+This uses an ATMega328 with the MiniCore Bootloader.
+This uses an oscillator running at 16MHz for 5V supply or 8MHz for 3.3V supply.
+Check the correct oscillator is chosen when uploading.

 ## Initial bootloader installation:

-UPDATE

 You should not need to do this, as the unit should come with this already installed.
 This is just for information.